2.8.3 Limits on Power: Degrees of Authority

 There are some interconnected terms which can cause confusion:

-None of these is ever totally unconstrained, as illustrated by some examples of the checks upon their power:
+None of these is ever totally unconstrained, as illustrated by some examples of the practical limits on power:

 All authority is also, to some extent, limited by its ability to enforce compliance – which is directly related to whether people find it acceptable and/or see it as legitimate.